 Every individual has their own desires, which they indulge in for some ‘me time’ every day.
 In an interdependent relationship, partners do not always cling onto one another.
 They enjoy solitude and can easily get back together when they wish to, without feeling guilty or responsible for the other person’s happiness.

 Friction is inevitable when two unique individuals with different requirements and preferences come together in a relationship.
 But being tolerant of each other is what makes the relationship interdependent.
-Being compassionate, patient, and focused on the common goals will help both partners maintain the balance in the relationship.
+Being compassionate, cooperative, patient, and focused on common goals will help both partners maintain the balance in the relationship.
+Mutual respect and empathy are essential, as they strengthen the bond and promote a sense of interconnectedness between partners.

 A relationship functions smoothly when the partners work together.
-Teamwork helps in building strength and energy in a relationship.
+Synergistic teamwork helps in building strength and energy in a relationship.
 When a couple puts in individual effort, the bond becomes long-lasting.
 That’s how interdependent couples are co-independent on each other.
+Though they are intertwined with each other, they can work independently to help each other.

 Not sure how interdependence works in a relationship?
 Here are a few examples to help you understand it better.